csaito/prework/README.md

  * TextField/Labels cannot handle more than $999.00
  * Would like to format the bill entry text automatically for better user experience
  * Would like to center all the currency entry horizontally with $ and amount
+ * Please note: I'm quite famililar with coding and library API design in general.
+Focusing on application and UI dev skills for this course.